Traveling on your RV during summertime is a thrilling experience. All you need to beat the summer heat are some sweet tunes and a good AC.

 Alternatively, if you don’t have a user manual, you should inspect the unit carefully – look for any clasps or screws that hold the casing together.

-Take caution while trying to open your unit; you don’t want to damage the casing.
+Take caution while opening your unit; you don’t want to damage the casing.

-Also, be careful in case any wasps of bees have made a home inside your AC unit.
+Also, be careful if any wasps or bees have made a home inside your AC unit.
 Yes, you’ve read that right.

-If you see any insects flying near your unit, take the necessary precautions.
+Take the necessary precautions if you see any insects flying near your unit.

 Step Four: Inspecting the Refrigerant Levels